What is Scientific Management Theory?

 Over bureaucratic activity may be a major disadvantage in any organization.
 A bureaucratic and strict organization may make the employees feel dissatisfied and this may lead to high staff turnover rates and may affect productivity.

-New staffs must be trained in order to adapt to new changes in the sector which leads to wastage of productivity time.
+New staff must be trained to adapt to new changes in the sector which leads to wastage of productivity time.

 The theory follows a specific approach for organizations and the employers gain control over the workers.
 This activity makes work mechanistic and treats workers like machines.

 The theory focuses on efficiency, where workers viewed as robots to speed up work.
 The workers lose skill level and autonomy work level; they aren’t beneficial for state of the art working conditions.